 With no firm news of a new product or specifications, it's hard to be sure what will happen with the price of a new Surface Studio model, whether it will stay consistent with the pricing of the Surface Studio 2 or whether the price will be raised or lowered.

-The Surface Studio 2 starts at $3,499, raising the base price of the desktop by $500, up from the $2,999 starting price of the original Surface Studio in 2016.
-If Microsoft is planning any significant upgrades or design changes to a new Surface Studio desktop, it could justify yet another price increase.
+The Surface Studio 2 starts at $1,399, which is a significant discount from its original $3,499 asking price.
+If Microsoft is planning any significant upgrades or design changes to a new Surface Studio desktop, the new device could demand a hefty price.

 Alternatively, Microsoft could bring the price down in an attempt to make the premium all-in-one desktop more approachable to mainstream consumers.
 Given the heavy marketing toward creative professionals that surrounded the last two versions of the desktop, this move sounds unlikely.
 However, a less expensive starting price and a desktop aimed at regular consumers would go a long way to increasing the market share of the Surface brand, so it's not entirely implausible.

-If a new model is announced, it's most likely that pricing will stay relatively in line with the current Surface Studio 2, which starts at $3,499 and comes outfitted with a Core i7 processor, an Nvidia graphics card and 16GB of RAM.
-Other configurations ramped up in price and added a more powerful CPU, better graphics card, and larger allotments of memory and storage, topping out at $4,799.
+If a new model is announced, it's most possible that pricing will be in line with the current Surface Studio 2's original price of $3,499 -- or perhaps more.
+We expect the starting configuration to pack a Core i7 processor, an Nvidia graphics card and 16GB of RAM.
+Other configurations with a more powerful CPU, better graphics card, and larger allotments of memory and storage will be more expensive.

 Microsoft Surface Studio 3 specs

 While the Microsoft Surface Studio 3 has yet to be announced, we can make some educated guesses about what sort of changes could show up in a new model this year.
-Obviously, any discussion of hardware and features is speculative, but there are a number of features we would like to see improved in a new model, and that have room for improvement.
+Any discussion of hardware and features is speculative, but there are several features we would like to see improved in a new model, and that have room for improvement.

 For starters, the 2018 Surface Studio 2 launched with an Intel Core i7-7820HQ processor, a 7th-generation CPU from early 2017 that was already aging when the Surface Studio 2 hit stores in 2018.
 If Microsoft makes any changes to the Surface all-in-one, a processor update is guaranteed.
-We just hope the new processor is one of the latest 10th-generation models, and not an aging CPU that's been out for more than a year.
+We hope the new processor is one of the latest 13th-generation Intel Core models and not an aging CPU that's been out for more than a year.

 Microsoft Surface Studio 3 ports